 During the operation of the communication service the CSP provides assurance of service quality requirements and CSP meets the CSC expectations on automation as well as internal goals on CAPEX and OPEX efficiency.

-REQ-CSA_NSA-FUN-01 The 3GPP management system shall have capabilities to provide communication service requirements to its authorized consumers.
+REQ-CSA_NSA-FUN-01 The 3GPP management system shall have capabilities to receive communication service requirements from its authorized consumers.

-REQ-CSA_NSA-FUN-01a The 3GPP management system shall have capabilities to report to its authorized consumers whether the communication service requirements can be met.
+.

 REQ-CSA_NSA-FUN-02 The 3GPP management system shall have capabilities to monitor, and report to its authorized consumers the degree of fulfilment of committed communication service requirements of authorized consumers.

-REQ-CSA_NSA-FUN-03 The 3GPP management system shall have capabilities to take actions to adjust in order to meet the communication service requirements of authorized consumers.
+REQ-CSA_NSA-FUN-03 The 3GPP management system shall have capabilities to take actions to adjust the necessary resources and supporting services to meet the communication service requirements of authorized consumers.

-REQ-CSA_NSA-FUN-04 The 3GPP management system shall have capabilities to fulfil the service quality requirements of authorized consumers.
+REQ-CSA_NSA-FUN-04 The 3GPP management system shall have capabilities to act to fulfil the service quality requirements of authorized consumers.